Warning: This article contains potentially triggering or upsetting information regarding school shootings.

 The panic in the comments may not make any sense to some, but it refers to the trope amongst teenagers about the way students plotting violence will tell kids to not come in or to wear a certain color to be spared.
 It’s sick.
 These jokes come from a place of deep damage, as the comments are flooded with kids talking about holding their breath “waiting for it.”

 Another example is 16-year-old Luke McLaughlin’s video in which he plays “scary” music and teasingly writes, “This is a warning [to] all my East Coast friends…don’t log onto online school [tomorrow]…just don’t.”
 Again, this may not make any sense to those who are detached from the perverse world of Gen Z’s internet culture, but teenagers filled the comments, saying things like, “This triggered my fight or flight.”
 The video refers to the kinds of “warnings” that mentally damaged teenagers make prior to committing violence.
-Again, a disturbing “joke” that stunningly makes sense to over 177,600 viewers.
+Again, a disturbing “joke” that stunningly makes sense to over 177,600 viewers (at the time of publication).

 It’s also gone international.
 17-year-old Samuel Weidenhofer from Adelaide, Australia made a TikTok teasing students in the US for expecting the gunshot sounds.
 The comments were full of over 20, 2000 teenagers saying things like, “I got triggered waiting for the gunshot drop lol.”
 Teenagers from the US aren’t the only ones exposed to this kind of “humor.”
 Not all young people find these kinds of jokes funny, many do not, but the rise of this style of humor represents a vast understanding of it, and illustrates a generation’s detachment from the reality of their older counterparts.

 A great deal of comfort with making jokes regarding these topics comes from a constant barrage of information, as Generation Z was raised on the internet, leading to further separation and desensitizing.
 Millennials were the first group to really be brought up with computers and the internet, but Gen Z was the first generation raised on the fully developed web.
 Most members of Gen Z can’t remember a world without YouTube.
 They were raised on computer games, Tumblr, Vine, Instagram, Omegle, DeviantArt and so many other sites that impact young children at crucial ages.
+It means that this humor is rapidly and constantly changing.
 Constant access to news and web can be educational, disillusioning and numbing.

 Other generations may understand these jokes, but they just simply don’t share the overwhelming experiences to form and process this “comedy” as a collective age group, the way Generation Z does.
 When your world makes no sense and is entirely online, why should your comedy be any different?